 Latest News

 Thanks to Jamey Carson for selecting my poem "Ode to Joy" for the winter issue of Queen's Quarterly.
-I can't wait to receive my copy!

 Special thanks to Luke Whisnant for including my two poems, "Students," and "Considering the Homonyms Prey and Pray," in his last issue as editor of Tar River.
 So grateful to be in such fine company.